 Bruce MacEwen / President

 A lawyer and consultant to law firms on strategic and economic issues, Bruce has become a recognized leader in the industry.
-He founded Adam Smith, Esq. in 2003, and has published over 1,500 articles on the firm’s website probing such topics as globalization, leadership, finance, mergers and acquisitions, and partnership structures.
-He is a sought-after speaker and frequently appears at law firm retreats and legal industry conferences in the United States and around the world.
+He founded Adam Smith, Esq. in 2002, and has published nearly 2,000 articles probing such topics as strategic prioritization of practice areas and office footprint, globalization, leadership, finance, mergers and acquisitions, and partnership structures.
+He is a sought-after speaker and frequently appears at law firm retreats and legal industry conferences in the United States and around the world

 Before founding Adam Smith, Esq., Bruce: